16 October 2020 by David Ward

 With the recent announcement that we’re able to travel to certain destinations again, there’s finally the chance to get away this autumn.
 But, despite a seemingly large number of countries featuring on the government list, there are just a handful of places that are truly open for quarantine-free travel.
 Here, we look at the reasons why and the destinations you can book with confidence if you’re looking to get away this autumn.

 Please note: The information below was correct at the time of writing, but is subject to change on a daily basis.
-For the most up-to-date information and travel advice, please refer to the Foreign & Commonwealth Office.
+For the most up-to-date information and travel advice, please refer to the Foreign, Commonwealth and Development Office.

-Among the countries that the Foreign & Commonwealth Office (FCO) has deemed exempt from its otherwise blanket advice against all but essential travel, there are a handful where you currently do not need to quarantine either on arrival in the destination or your return home.
-These are some of the Wexas favourites currently on the list:
+Among the countries that the Foreign, Commonwealth and Development Office (FCDO) has deemed exempt from its otherwise blanket advice against all but essential travel, there are a handful where you currently do not need to quarantine either on arrival in the destination or your return home, or where you can enter with a negative Covid-19 test.
+These are some of the destinations currently on the list:

 Wish you were here?
-It's a green light for Italy this summer
+It's a green light for Italy this autumn

 Can I travel to exempt countries from anywhere in the UK?

 In a word, no. It’s important to remember that the above list applies to travel to and from England only and that the devolved nations have their own regulations surrounding international travel.
 Our advice?
 Always check before heading for the airport.